 According to data from the Federal Judicial Center, there is a significant bias towards the two major parties in the appointment of judges.
 For example, between 1789 and 2021, 85% of federal judges were appointed by a President from the same party as the appointing President.
 This suggests that there is a significant lack of diversity and independence in the judicial system.

-By encouraging independent and third party candidates to seek judicial office and by supporting their efforts to participate in the political process, we can create a more diverse and representative legal system that works for everyone.
+By encouraging independent and third-party candidates to seek judicial office and by supporting their efforts to participate in the political process, we can create a more diverse and representative legal system that works for everyone.
 This can help to ensure that the courts are more impartial and accountable to the public, rather than being swayed by the interests of the two major parties.

-The definition of a jungle primary is a nonpartisan primary election in which all candidates, regardless of party affiliation, compete against one another.
+Definition and meaning of jungle primary: A jungle primary is a nonpartisan primary election in which all candidates, regardless of party affiliation, compete against one another.
 This type of primary system is often used in states or districts that have a high number of independents, or where the majority of the electorate does not identify with a particular party.
 In a jungle primary, the top two vote-getters, regardless of party, move on to the general election.
 Jungle primaries are seen as an alternative to the traditional two-party system and can help to promote reform-minded candidates.
 By eliminating the political party filter, they can open up the political process to a greater number of candidates, and potentially create a more competitive landscape.
 This type of primary system also encourages candidates to focus on issues rather than party identification, as they must appeal to a wider range of voters.
 Jungle primaries are often seen as a way to reduce the influence of special interest groups, as candidates are incentivized to focus on the issues that matter most to the electorate.
 This type of primary system can also serve to increase voter turnout, as candidates are not limited to only their own party's constituents.
 Ultimately, jungle primaries are designed to encourage a more open and competitive political process, one that is more representative of the general population.

-Definition and Meaning of Justice of the Peace: A Justice of the Peace (JP) is an elected or appointed official that serves as an impartial arbiter in local and state affairs.
+Definition and meaning of Justice of the Peace: A Justice of the Peace (JP) is an elected or appointed official that serves as an impartial arbiter in local and state affairs.
 JPs preside over a variety of civil and criminal matters, such as marriage ceremonies, oaths, legal disputes, and traffic court.
 The role of JPs is to ensure that proceedings are conducted in a just and impartial manner.
 The position of Justice of the Peace is one of the oldest in American government and is required in many states.
 As the two-party system continues to dominate American politics, the role of Justice of the Peace has become increasingly important.
 JPs are independent of the two major political parties and are able to offer a more impartial perspective on matters of justice.
 This can be beneficial in both criminal and civil proceedings.
 In many states, JPs are elected by the public and, as a result, can offer an alternative to the status quo.
 Moreover, JPs often serve as a bridge between the judicial and legislative branches of government, providing a more direct link between the public and their elected officials.
 In summary, Justice of the Peace is an important position in the American political system.
 It is a more independent role, which allows for a more impartial and equitable approach to justice in both civil and criminal matters.
 Additionally, JPs can serve as a bridge between the public and their elected officials, offering a more direct connection to the people they serve.